 One of the ways that we collect the data to provide our customers with the best information on vulnerabilities in WordPress plugins is by monitoring for mentions that new versions of plugins include security fixes and figuring out if any vulnerabilities have been fixed in the new version.
 We have found that in many cases that the discover of vulnerabilities do not put out a report on ...

 To read the rest of this post you need to have an active account with our service.

 For existing customers, please log in to your account to view the rest of the post.

-If you are not currently a customer, when you sign up now you can try the service for free for the first month (there are a lot of other reason that you will want to sign up beyond access to posts like this one).
+If you are not currently a customer, when you sign up now you can try the service for half off (there are a lot of other reason that you will want to sign up beyond access to posts like this one).

-If you are a security researcher please contact us to get free access to all of our Vulnerability Details posts.
+If you are a WordPress plugin security researcher please contact us to get free access to all of our Vulnerability Details posts.